lz-coder/yatman/doc/mvp-specification-v1.md

 - On main screen Projects can be moved into a group ✅
 - On main screen can create a new Group from a list of selected Projects ✅
 - Can create Projects inside a group ✅
-- Can create tasks inside a project.
+- Can create tasks inside a project ✅
 - Can move selected Project(s) into a group.
-- Tasks can have subtasks.
+- Tasks can have subtasks ✅
 - general local CRUD operations for Projects, Groups and Tasks.
 -